nphyx/tw2k-pl/README.md

 --data-dir  -d  atom=data              set the directory to load data from

 Map and Graph Modes:
-  normal: a graph with color-coded points of interest
+  global: a map of the universe with color-coded points of interest
   local:  only render sectors within a number of hops of an origin sector (see --hops, --origin)
-  secret: a graph with all the labels hidden, for showing off without sharing
 ```

 You can also use it interactively.
 There are a bunch of useful functions in there